 - 5.6.
-The actual flows at the interconnections shall be published accordingly (e.g. on the website) by the TSOs in an appropriately timely manner. - 5.7.
-The demand forecast information for each control area shall also be published by the TSO according to the timeframes defined in 5.2. and 5.3.. - 5.8.
-The TSO shall publish also the relevant information on generation according to the timeframes defined in 5.2. and 5.3. - 5.9.
+The actual physical flows at the interconnections shall be published accordingly (e.g. on the website) by the TSOs in an appropriately timely manner. - 5.7.
+The demand forecast information for each control area shall also be published by the TSO according to the timeframes defined in 5.2. and 5.3 as far as such timeframes are relevant for network availability and use. - 5.8.
+Where required by the National regulatory authorities, The TSO shall publish also the relevant information on generation according to the timeframes defined in 5.2. and 5.3, as far as the provision of such data is compliant with commercial confidentiality. - 5.9.
 TSOs shall exchange regularly a set of sufficiently accurate network and load flow data in order to enable load flow calculations for each TSO in their relevant area.
 The same set of data shall be made available to the Regulatory Authorities and to the European Commission upon request.
 Any TSO collecting information on behalf of other TSOs shall give back to the participating TSO the results of the collection of the data.